TEDx London Business School

 Today’s social network brings these old coffeehouses to life, in an online and virtual way.

-Some coffeehouses specialised in discussion of particular topics, like science, politics, literature or shipping.
+Some coffeehouses specialised in the discussion of particular topics, like science, politics, literature or shipping.
 As customers moved from one to the other, information circulated with them.
 The magic of social in 2014 is that it now spans borders cultures and even timezones.

 In this TEDx Talk, Andrew provided a range of personal experiences and explained how social has evolved since 1650 and in 2014 has become magic to many.

 He looked at how one tweet can be turned into a fulfilling career as if by magic.

 He also looked at the power of social in connecting people around the world for good, and how individuals can use the magic of social to make their own lives as well as those of their community much better, comparing this to “social” media of the 1650s.

-He will also outlined what magic is in store for social in the future.
+He also outlined what magic is in store for social in the future.